 To report a LOST PET in the park call the National Capital Region Communication Center at 1-866-677-6677.

 PLEASE NOTE that Hunting Creek Lake and Cunningham Falls are located in Cunningham Falls State Park.
-Pets are not permitted in these areas and may not be left in a car.
+Pets are permitted in certain areas of the state park.
+Please contact Cunningham Falls for questions about where pets can and cannot visit.
+The state park can be reached at, (301) 271-7574.
+Remember pets may not be left in a car.

 The American Dog Owners Association lists several reasons to keep your dog on a leash: